gkotian/gkotian.github.io/travels/_posts/2010-02-08-thailand-the-land-of-smiles.md

 categories:
 - India
 - Thailand
-excerpt: OJ & I landed in Mumbai at around 1 am.
-VMK and Kini had come to the domestic airport to meet us.
-From there, all of us got into a cab to go to the international airport.
-On the way, VMK suddenly remembered that we needed to stock up on Indian cigarettes and OJ suddenly remembered that we needed to stock up on Rajnigandha.
-Did you note how I said "we" needed to stock up?
 ---

 OJ & I landed in Mumbai at around 1 am.
 VMK and Kini had come to the domestic